Jnez405/reading-notes/Course102/C-5_Design_web_pages_with_CSS.md

 **3. External CSS:**

-You need to save a .css file that has the formatting for the text, then add tags to pull what you need from the .css file to you HTML file
+You need to save a .css file that has the formatting for the text, then add tags to pull what you need from the .css file to your HTML file

 In "styles.css" file:
 ```css